Serenacula/splitby/planned-features.md

     -   Disabling it can be called -p/--per-line (this is the default) (done)
     -   With count, it should count per line unless -w is active (done)

+## Core Feature Refinement

+On reflection, entirely on accident this is essentially a more powerful version of cut.
+It makes sense to stylise it as a drop-in replacement, which would mean implementing some expected cut features.

+### Input Modes

+-   Add -z mode, splitting by \0 instead of \n
+    -   Add option to not print the trailing newline in this mode.
+Might just add this feature in general
+-   Add support for cut's weird `-d','` type syntax (I think it also accepts `-d,`)
+-   Input error: If a specified --input file can't be read, `exit 2` for I/O error

+### Selection Mode

+-   Add feature for byte slicing -b/--byte
+-   Add feature for character slicing -c/--char
+-   Add --f/--field mode, which accepts input selections
+-   Add support for comma-separated selections
+-   Add feature to skip empty lines (--only-delimited or --skip-delimited)

+### Delimiter Mode

+-   Add 'cut' mode as the default - this keeps delimiters between selections.
+    -   --join should replace between ranges in this mode
+    -   Add the ability to select the delimiter BEFORE each item rather than after.
+Wouldn't be relevant in `cut`, but is when you're dealing with regex!
+-   Have a think about whether --simple-ranges is worth keeping as a feature.
+-   Map --output-delimiter to --join

+### Documentation Overhaul

+-   Build a proper website documenting the current app.
+    -   It should explain each of the 'mode' selections
+    -   It should include good explanations and examples for various features
+    -   A beautiful front page would be really nice
+    -   FINALLY we need a decent usecases page.
+With the `cut` comparison, we can distinctly focus on what we do better.

 ## Stretch Features

 -   Drop --input OR replace the string with a file input (done)